sidneykung/Housing_Price_Model/README.md

 ## For More Information

-See the [full model process](https://github.com/sidneykung/Housing_Price_Model/blob/master/modeling_process.ipynb) in a Jupyter Notebook, named `final_modeling_process.ipynb`, located in this repository.
+See the [full model process](https://github.com/sidneykung/Housing_Price_Model/blob/master/modeling_process.ipynb) in a Jupyter Notebook, named `final_model_process.ipynb`, located in this repository.

 For additional info, contact Sidney Kung at sidneyjkung@gmail.com